mweyrich28/vimwiki_utils/README.md

 This plugin is an extension for [VimWiki](https://github.com/vimwiki/vimwiki), trying to add to its many capabilities.
 It also has a predefined wiki structure, which I use in my bioinformatics studies.
 The wiki structure was inspired by this [YouTube video](https://www.youtube.com/watch?v=hSTy_BInQs8&list=WL&index=1&t=1507s).
-It currently only supports one wiki (the first wiki you define in your `vimwiki_list`).

 ```bash
 /home/usr/zettelkasten/
 .